 As I’ve written before, biotechnology-assisted production.
 It so provides many advantages.
 That’s compared to using traditional plant materials.
 Because plant-based compounds are consistently higher quality.
 All produced for industrial use year-round.
 They are also free of pollution and moreover plant diseases.

-In the story about this on my site it also added about Birch cell cultures.
+In the story about this on my site, also added about Birch cell cultures.
 For they can produce pigments.
 They also produce yellow carotenoids and furthermore red anthocyanins.
-As well, various amino acids important for the skin.
+As well, various amino acids are important for the skin.
 They also produce essential fatty acids.
 That’s for humans.
 Some examples are linoleic acid and alpha-linolenic acids.

 These acids play an important role in maintaining the skin’s moisture.
 As well as skin elasticity.
 The chemical composition of cultured cells is different from the real plant.
 Furthermore, compound production volumes are influenced.
 All by different biotechnological processing methods.
 So this is all for safer cosmetics.
 I mean there are so many toxins in cosmetics.
 That’s why they need to be greener.
 With plant compounds, I know they will be!

 In addition, an international research team isolated five metabolites.
 That’s from two types of plants.
 All as a result that counteract hormones.
 Most noteworthy though are the hormones are found only in insects.
 According to the researchers, it makes the compounds safe.
 Especially for people and the environment.

 Consequently, the metabolites also are naturally produced.
 I mean by a species of shrub.
 Furthermore, one is called Lindera erythrocarpa.
 Also a common herbaceous flowering plant.
 One that is in the aster family.
 Now that’s named Solidago serotina.
 For they are chemical warfare agents now.
 All because the plants have evolved.
 As a result to thwart insect attackers.

 Moreover, they work together.
 All by counteracting a core regulator of development.
 As well as the reproduction in insects.
 It’s also called a juvenile hormone.